 History will attest that De La Salle University was the first university to form a pep squad in the country in 1926.
 Back then, the team was mainly dominated by males.
 Soon enough, women were asked to join as well.

 The Animo Squad charged with boosting the school-spirit of the crowd and the athletes during games regardless of a win or lose.
 This is done in every single game played by the different teams of DLSU.
-As a whole, the squad is composed of cheer dancers and cheer leaders.
+As a whole, the squad is composed of cheer dancers and cheerleaders.
 But in recent years, the team had decided to separate the drummers who were then part of the cheerleaders.
-Each of the members had to undergone a system of challenges before they are carefully chosen to be officially part of the team.
+Each of the members had to undergo a system of challenges before they are carefully chosen to be officially part of the team.

 Different personalities flourish within the team.
 As a matter of fact, you will be surprised to see contrasting personalities get along efficiently.
 The team believes that it is important to have a working chemistry among its members in order to have the same, united sound.